AsadDalvi/Zak-Cafe-Restaurant-Web-App/README.md

 A web application developed for a restaurant in Muscat, Oman, providing online ordering functionality along with an integrated AI chatbot to enhance customer interaction and support.

+## Link to access the web application
+- [Deployment Link will be provided soon]

 ## Technologies Used

 * Python